anish3333/anish3333/README.md

 # Hi, I'm **Anish Awasthi** 👋!
-I'm a Web Developer based in India, currently pursuing my degree while building projects that address real-world problems.
+I'm a Web Developer based in India, currently pursuing my degree in Computer Engineering from Mumbai while building projects that address real-world problems

 With a focus on creating **dynamic, user-friendly web applications**, I specialize in building scalable and efficient solutions using modern web technologies.